sammybibs/sammybibs.github.io/Blogger/Standalone/DNAC_INFOBLOX_API.md

-# DNAC does not push ranges or gateway info to infoblox
+# DNAC does not push ranges or gateway info to infoblox <a name="dnac-does-not-push-ranges-or-gateway-info-to-infoblox"></a>

 When you create an IP pool in DNAC, this does not create a DHCP range in infoblox, so its not even immediately usable at this stage.